noahehall/theBookOfNoah/0current/aws/exams/services/app-integration/sqs.md

 ### lambda

 - push as much SQS configuration into SQS, lambda should only be responsible for polling and processing messages
+- be sure to validate configuration settings across SQS queues and lambdas
+  - timeouts: queue visibility timeout must have capacity for the lambda function to consume all messages in the batch
+    - but remember a lambda function only has 15 minutes max, including retries and throttling
+  - retry logic
+  - batch size: larger batch sizes require less polling;
+    - but you need to ensure you're consuming all messages are being consumed before the queuue timeout -